-San Diego Travel: What to Expect in 2021
+San Diego Travel: Current Restrictions and What to Expect in 2021

 The effects of 2020 are almost behind us.
 And although COVID-19 is still a serious concern, safe and effective vaccines are rolling out worldwide.
 Experts estimate that the worst of the pandemic will soon be behind us, and some sense of normalcy won’t be far behind.

 In the interim, it’s still incumbent upon all of us to continue to exercise caution in order to help stop the spread and keep ourselves safe while help is en route.
 To that end, here are the latest guidelines from San Diego County regarding the best ways visitors and residents alike can help keep themselves and each other safer.

 The Current State of Travel in San Diego

 The State of California lifted its state-wide stay-at-home order on January 25, 2021, meaning that each county can now set its own restrictions and guidelines.